luisdamiano/gsoc17-hhmm/log.md

 * Should check the likelihood specification of the model.
 * Should write the Forward algo in terms of log_sum_exp for better numerical stability.

+### 20170524 We 15 to 18 ###
+* Found a few typos, can't recover the parameters from the simulation yet.
+* Working on log scale made this super slow.

 ---

 # Notes